 You will be advised if the matter is referred to a Disciplinary Tribunal and receive details of a proposed date, time and location for the hearing.
 Again, this should be acknowledged without delay and if there are valid reasons why you cannot attend on the proposed date seek an alternative immediately.
 You should also consider the extent to which you may need external advice and counsel.
 At the hearing you may present your case personally or be represented.
 An explanation of the procedure, your rights to be heard and to call witnesses, if required, are explained in the material that will be sent to you by the Clerk to the Disciplinary Tribunal.

-You will usually be informed of the decision of the Disciplinary Tribunal on the day of the hearing, but it is possible in some cases that the Tribunal will reserve judgement.
-In any event, you will receive a written communication with their findings.
+You may be informed immediately of the decision of the Disciplinary Tribunal, but it is more likely that they will reserve their judgement and that you will receive a written communication with their findings.
 In the event they find the case proven they will deliver a detailed report of their findings and the reasons for their decision.
 You will also receive details of your right of appeal.

 The TDB aims to ensure that all complainants are treated fairly.
 If you are unhappy with the way your case has been handled you may complain to the Board who will review the case.
 Such a review is limited to the conduct of the TDB staff and is not a way of appealing against a decision.

 This informal guide is intended to give brief information about the disciplinary process.
-Anyone who becomes involved in that process should also consult the text of the relevant Professional Rules and Practice Guidelines, which are published on the websites of the Institute, Association and the IIT.
+Anyone who becomes involved in that process should also consult the text of the relevant Professional Rules and Practice Guidelines, which are published on the websites of the Institute and the Association.
 The detailed provisions of the Taxation Disciplinary Scheme and associated Regulations are available elsewhere on the Board's website.